Development of Minecraft: Java Edition

-The development of the 2011 sandbox game Minecraft spans over 16 years and multiple major updates.
+The development of the 2011 sandbox game Minecraft spans over years and multiple major updates.
 Originally started in May 2009 by Markus "Notch" Persson as a small personal project, the game quickly became popular on forums, prompting Persson to continue updating it.
 Over the course of its development, Minecrafts public beta amassed over 4 million sales by 7 November 2011.
-Minecraft would eventually release on 17 November 2011.
+Minecraft would eventually release on 18 November 2011.

 After the full release in 2011, Minecraft has been receiving various updates that add new features into the game for no additional cost.
-After Microsoft's aquisition of Mojang Studios (formerly known as Mojang AB) in 2014, the pace of major update releases was briefly halted, before resuming the cycle in 2016.
+After Microsoft's acquisition of Mojang Studios (formerly known as Mojang AB) in 2014, the pace of major update releases was briefly halted, before resuming the cycle in 2016.
 In 2017, after the unification of the console and mobile ports of the game, the original PC version of Minecraft was renamed to Minecraft: Java Edition.
 In 2024, annual updates were partially replaced by "game drops" that focus on smaller but more frequent additions.

 Outside of major and minor updates, preview builds named "snapshots" are available in the Minecraft Launcher and are released weekly.
 Certain versions and snapshots are unavailable to play via the launcher, with some considered lost and others archived online.

 Background

-Before creating Minecraft, Persson was a game developer at King, where he worked until March 2009.
-At King, he primarily developed browser games and learned several programming languages.
+Before creating Minecraft, Persson was a game developer at King, where he primarily developed browser games and learned several programming languages.
 During his free time, he prototyped his own games, often drawing inspiration from other titles, and was an active participant on the TIGSource forums for independent developers.
 Around March 2009, Persson left King and joined jAlbum, while continuing to work on his prototypes.
 As the profits from sales of Minecrafts public alpha version began overshadowing his day job wage, he resigned from jAlbum in 2010 in order to be able to work on the game full time.
 With the revenue generated from the game, Persson founded Mojang, a video game studio, alongside former colleagues Jakob Porser and Carl Manneh.

 Following the full release, Persson transferred creative control of Minecraft to Jens Bergensten and began working on another project called 0x10c, though it was later abandoned.
 In 2014, Persson decided to sell Mojang, stating that he became exhausted with developing Minecraft due to the intense media attention and public pressure.
 After Microsoft purchased Mojang for $2.5 billion, he left the company alongside Porser and Manneh.